AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/RefAttributeType.md

 AttributeTypeType.RefAttributeType Property
 ===========================================
-AutomationML 2.1 APIGets and sets the RefAttributeType CAEX attribute of the Attribute object.
+Gets and sets the RefAttributeType CAEX attribute of the Attribute object.
 This property is used to create instance to class relations between Attributes (instances) and AttributeType objects (classes).

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)